Loving Across the Spiritual Aisle

 • Pray.
 Worship.
 Read your Bible.

 If you need support, Chapel Hill has an amazing resource with the Lay Counselors.
-They have been a lifeline for me.
-It’s where I have found healing, growth, and strength to keep going.
+They have been a lifeline for many.

 Friend, stop striving.
 Pray this simple surrender: